 |May 2010 on the Otter Tail River|

 The pictures have documented my complete kayaking experience.
-Some of my favorite images include Cole and I holding our paddles over are head in triumph, the many over-the-bow shots of sunrises and sunsets in places called Itasca, Bemidji and Clementine, rustic campsites by lakes and rivers where I hear the cry of the loon and those postcard memories of both white water and calm water from Superior to California.
+Some of my favorite images include Cole and I holding our paddles over our head in triumph, the many over-the-bow shots of sunrises and sunsets in places called Itasca, Bemidji and Clementine, rustic campsites by lakes and rivers where I hear the cry of the loon and those postcard memories of both whitewater and calm water from Superior to California.

 "Is this going to tip over with me in it?"

-And at the end of day when we are loading up the boats it is always the same question.
+And at the end of the day when we are loading up the boats, it is always the same question.

 "When can we go again?"

 Photos of my kids, my wife and even my dog blanket the pages.
 Like the shots of Cole white-watering on the Kettle River, my son Taylor and daughter Alia sitting around a fire on a campout, or Noel on leave from the Navy in a much smaller boat than her USS Nimitz, while paddling on the Otter Tail.